THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Server Log Files

-On the other hand, our server automatically records all accesses and thus also IP addresses (log files); this serves to ward off attacks, analyze access numbers and ensure smooth operation.
+Our server automatically records all accesses and therefore also IP addresses (log files).
+This serves to defend against attacks, analyze access figures and ensure smooth operation.

 Use of Cookies